 Civilians in the city suffered from extreme starvation, especially in the winter of 1941–42.
 From November 1941 to February 1942 the only food available to the citizen was 125 grams of bread per day, of which 50–60% consisted of sawdust and other inedible admixtures.
 In conditions of extreme temperatures, down to −30 °C (−22 °F), and city transport being out of service, even a distance of a few kilometers to a food distributing kiosk created an insurmountable obstacle for many citizens.
 Deaths peaked in January–February 1942 at 100,000 per month, mostly from starvation.
 People often died on the streets, and citizens soon became accustomed to the sight of death.

 The tide of the war did not change on D-Day in 1944, the US-British assault on Germany from the West, which Stalin had urged for years.
 In fact, it changed on the Eastern Front, in 1943, where 8 in 10 German soldiers who died during World War II met their end, and where the German army was finally turned, forced into a nearly two-year stuttering retreat back to Berlin.
-Stalin is said to have commanded his troops, “Not one step back.”
+Stalin commanded his troops, “Not one step back,” and assigned special units to round up and execute any who disobeyed.
+It is hard to say whether men fought more from a sense of patriotic duty or terror at the consequences of failure.
 Hitler gave similar orders to his army, firing several generals in part because they counseled him otherwise.
 1943 would vindicate one of these men.

 The key, decisive moments came during the Battle of Stalingrad and the Battle of Kursk, two monstrously large battles involving thousands of tanks and millions of men – two of the largest battles ever fought in all of history.